k1ryl/tree-service/readme.md

 ## How to set up and run service
 ### 1. W/O Docker
-1. You need Java to be installed and env variable `JAVA_HOME` to be set.
+1. You need Java 17 to be installed and env variable `JAVA_HOME` to be set.
 2. You need PostgreSQL running with configuration:
    * port: `5432`
    * username: `postgres`
    * password: `password`
+3. Execute script from `./src/main/resources/postgres/init.sql` to database.
-3. To start service run command:
+4. To start service run command:
 ```
 .\mvnw spring-boot:run
 ```